1951–52 Indian general election

 Due to the harsh climate and challenging logistics, the election was held in 68 phases.
 A total of 196,084 polling booths were set up, of which 27,527 booths were reserved for women.
-All states except Himachal Pradesh and Jammu & Kashmir voted in February–March 1952; no polls were held for Lok Sabha seats in Kashmir until 1967.
-Himachal Pradesh voted in 1951 for the first Lok Sabha; the weather there tends to be inclement in February and March, heavy snow impending free movement.
+The majority of voting took place in early 1952, but Himachal Pradesh voted in 1951 as its weather was commonly inclement in February and March, with heavy snow impending free movement.
+The remainder of states voted in February–March 1952, except for Jammu & Kashmir, where no voting took place for Lok Sabha seats until 1967.
 The first votes of the election were cast in the tehsil (district) of Chini in Himachal Pradesh.

-Voters elected 489 members to the lower house of the Parliament of India.
-These were allotted across 401 constituencies in 25 Indian states.
-There were 314 constituencies electing one member using the first-past-the-post system.
-86 constituencies elected two members, one from the general category and one from Scheduled Castes or Scheduled Tribes.
-There was one constituency with three elected representatives.
-These multi-seat constituencies were present to fulfill the reservations granted to backward sections of the society by the Constitution.
-They were later abolished in the 1960s.

-The Constitution at this time also provided for two Anglo-Indian members to be nominated by the President of India.
+The result was a landslide victory for the Indian National Congress (INC), which received 45% of the vote and won 364 of the 489 elected seats.
+The second-placed Socialist Party received only 11% of the vote and won twelve seats.
+Jawaharlal Nehru became the first democratically elected Prime Minister of the country.

-Political parties
+Contesting parties

-A total of 53 parties and 533 independents contested the 489 seats in the election.
-Two former cabinet colleagues of Nehru established separate political parties to challenge the INC's supremacy.
-While Syama Prasad Mukherjee went on to found the Jana Sangh in October 1951, first Law Minister B. R. Ambedkar revived the Scheduled Castes Federation (which was later named the Republican Party).
+A total of 53 parties and 533 independents contested the 489 seats.

+Several ministers resigned from their posts and formed their own parties to contest the elections.
+Syama Prasad Mukherjee established the Jana Sangh in October 1951 and Law Minister B. R. Ambedkar revived the Scheduled Castes Federation (which was later named the Republican Party).
+Congress party president Purushottam Das Tandon resigned from his post because of differences with Nehru.
-Other parties which started coming to the forefront included the Kisan Mazdoor Praja Parishad, whose prime mover was Acharya Kripalani; the Socialist Party, which had Ram Manohar Lohia and Jayaprakash Narayan's leadership to boast of; and the Communist Party of India.
-However, these smaller parties were unable to make an electoral stand against the Indian National Congress.